The Definitive Guide to Attribute-Based Access Control (ABAC)

-Attribute-based access control (ABAC) has emerged as the next-gen technology to secure business-critical data.
+Attribute-based access control (ABAC) has emerged as the next-gen technology for secure access to business-critical data.
 The complexities of today’s IT landscape – think cloud apps, data silos, mobile, IoT, Big Data – has exposed the limitations of role-based access control (RBAC) solutions, leaving organizations vulnerable on the data security front.
+By many, including Gartner and NIST, ABAC is now being considered as the dominant mechanism for the future.
 As part of a consortium tasked with creating a reference architecture for ABAC, NextLabs was selected by the National Institute of Standards and Technology (NIST) to help define the core capabilities and benefits of ABAC.

 What is ABAC?